-Before 01 July 2011, if you had wanted to cancel your home loan contract before the loan term expired, you would have usually incurred break costs.
-It was up to each lender to determine what their break costs were and are they were also calculated differently.
-These costs or fees were a major deterrent for consumers who were comparing home loan rates and then wanting to switch home loans.
+Before 1 July 2011, if you had wanted to cancel your home loan contract before the loan term expired, you would have usually incurred break costs or exit fees.
+It was up to each lender to determine what their break costs were, and they were also calculated differently.
+These costs or fees were a major deterrent for consumers who were comparing home loan rates and wanting to switch home loans.

-Australia’s leading home loan comparison site, RateCity.com.au has some great home loan calculators plus you can compare fixed rate home loans, variable rate home loans and also review our home loan guide for information when choosing a home loan.
+To help you work out which home loan terms will ideally suit your current financial situation when refinancing, Australia’s home loan comparison site, RateCity.com.au, has some great home loan calculators.
+Plus, you can compare fixed rate home loans, variable rate home loans and also review our home loan guide for information when choosing a home loan.